serokell/qtah/README.md

 On Hackage, `qtah-cpp` and `qtah` have `-qtX` variants for specific major versions of Qt.

-To build and install locally, run `install.sh`, optionally specifying the version of Qt you want to build against.
-There are a few ways to specify this;
+To build and install locally, run:

-here is one way:
+    $ ./install.sh

-    Build and install for Qt 5:
+If you want to instead build against Qt 4, then run:

-    $ QTAH_QT_FLAGS=qt5 ./install.sh
+    $ QTAH_QT_FLAGS=qt4 ./install.sh

 The `install.sh` script is just a thin wrapper around running `cabal configure`, `build`, `install` on each of the packages in turn.
 For more information about